How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does Creatine Start Working Right Away?

 Creatine is stored in your muscles as what’s known clinically as ‘phosphocreatine.’
-The easiest way to think of this, is as a stored form of energy in your muscles.
+The easiest way to think of this is as a stored form of energy in your muscles.

-When we build on our natural creatine stores through supplementation we have more energy currency to spend leading to increased performance and strength gains
+When we build on our natural creatine stores through supplementation, we have more energy currency to spend, leading to increased performance and strength gains

-Unsurprisingly, one serving of creatine isn’t going to get us there though.
+Unsurprisingly, one serving of creatine isn’t going to get us there, though.

-Building up creatine stores in the muscle, so there is a surplus there for you to access, can take anywhere from 1 week or less through to 4 weeks, depending on whether you start your creatine use with a loading phase, of up to 20g a day for 5-7 day, moving then to a maintenance dose of between 2-10g daily.
+Building up creatine stores in the muscle so there is a surplus for you to access can take anywhere from 1 week (or less) to 4 weeks, depending on whether you start your creatine supplementation with a loading phase.

-The performance impacts of creatine could start to be felt anywhere from 1 week or up to 28 days after commencing use, it really depends on where creatine levels are in the muscle.
+The performance impacts of creatine could start to be felt at the 1-week mark.
+It really depends on where creatine levels are in the muscle.

 If you have loaded your creatine supplementation, there may be subtle performance benefits noticed in your training following that loading phase, because a loading phase can achieve creatine saturation at a faster rate.

-For reference, one study undertaken around high intensity cycling, showed that there was a 3.7% increase in cycling power, following a 4 day creatine loading phase.
+For reference, one study undertaken around high-intensity cycling showed that there was a 3.7% increase in cycling power, following a 4-day creatine loading phase.

 In addition to feeling some changes in performance, you may also notice physical changes in your body after 1 week of creatine use.